Slow Living Is The Antidote To Hustle Culture – If You Can Access It

 Day Four

-Now on the fourth day of my slow living journey, I was beginning to understand how much of the lifestyle centres around other people.
-While staying with my parents, I realised how fortunate I was to live in a community that made slow living attainable.
+Now on the fourth day of my slow living journey, I was beginning to understand how much of the lifestyle centers around other people.
+While staying with my parents, I realized how fortunate I was to live in a community that made slow living attainable.

+During the first lockdown my neighborhood, like countless others, became the beneficiary of a local mutual aid group.
+In the midst of uncertainty, the community group chat offered a sense of solidarity that was sorely needed and it has stayed relatively active ever since.

 Advertisement

-During the first lockdown my neighbourhood, like countless others, became the beneficiary of a local mutual aid group.
-In the midst of uncertainty, the community group chat offered a sense of solidarity that was sorely needed and it has stayed relatively active ever since.

-In the years since I’d started uni, my childhood bedroom had quickly become a shrine to the unreasonable number of books I’d accumulated over the years.
+In the years since I’d started university, my childhood bedroom had quickly become a shrine to the unreasonable number of books I’d accumulated over the years.
 Although I wasn’t intending to become a full-on minimalist, I knew a lot of the books I owned needed to go.
-Fortunately our community consists of keen readers so I was able to give many of my old books a loving new home.
+Fortunately, I was able to give many of my old books a loving new home.

 Although I’ve managed to drastically reduce my consumption over the years, I’ve struggled to curb the regular visits to Waterstones.
-But with a great selection of charity shops and local 'little libraries', at least while staying with my parents, I realised that permanently changing my book-buying habit might be easier than I thought.
+But with a great selection of charity shops and local little libraries, at least while staying with my parents, I realized that permanently changing my book-buying habit might be easier than I thought.

 Day Five